igorlima/unapologetic-thoughts/pages/quick-notes.md

       - Time Efficiency: Eliminates the need for extensive sorting.
       - Scalability: Allows for future refinement of the system.
 - Sun, Mar 16, 2025 - 2025a03m16d
-  - “The activist is not the man who says the river is dirty.
-The activist is the man who cleans up the river.” _by Ross Perot_
+  - "The activist is not the man who says the river is dirty.
+The activist is the man who cleans up the river." _by Ross Perot_
 - Tue, Mar 04, 2025 - 2025a03m04d
   - Naming Stressors:
     - Work Stress: Taught me I needed better boundaries.